shirley-ai/hello-world/README.md

 # hello-world
-Just another repository
 Hello this is shirley-ai.
-She is here to activate
+She is here to activate SkyNet.